ORACAL: A Robust and Explainable Multimodal Framework for Smart Contract Vulnerability Detection with Causal Graph

-\textbf{Motivation.} To understand the contribution of each architectural and enrichment component in ORACAL, we perform a systematic ablation study.
-Each experiment isolates a specific module or enrichment strategy while keeping the remaining components unchanged.
-Examining individual components in this controlled manner allows us to determine how each element influences detection accuracy, robustness, and generalization behavior.
-This analysis clarifies whether performance gains originate from causal training, retrieval-based enrichment, or their interaction.
+\textbf{Motivation.} We perform a systematic ablation study to understand the contribution of each architectural and enrichment component in ORACAL, clarifying whether performance gains originate from causal training, retrieval-based enrichment, or their interaction.

-\textbf{Method.} We compare a baseline model (no enrichment) against seven enrichment variants—Only edge enrichment, All node + edge enrichment, All node enrichment, Only enrichment text, Only Operational Context, Only Security Analysis, and Only Semantic Meaning—under both Standard and Causal training, reporting detection performance and per-class F1 on the SoliAudit test set.
-We further conduct a structural bias analysis on misclassified samples and measure inference cost (ms/sample) to assess computational trade-offs.
-For generalization, we select the top-performing checkpoint from each paradigm and evaluate it on CGT, DAppScan, and LLMAV over 5 independent runs.
-The detailed evaluation protocol is described alongside the results below.
+\textbf{Method.} We compare a baseline (no enrichment) against seven enrichment variants under both Standard and Causal training on the SoliAudit test set, then evaluate the two top-performing checkpoints on CGT, DAppScan, and LLMAV over 5 independent runs.

 \textbf{Scenario Definitions.} Each scenario controls which feature modalities are fed into the model.
 In all enriched scenarios, the original GraphCodeBERT embeddings ($X_{orig}$) are always present as the graph backbone; the variants differ in which \textit{additional} enriched features are concatenated.
 Specifically: \textit{No enrichment (baseline)} uses only $X_{orig}$; \textit{Only enrichment text} is the exception—it replaces $X_{orig}$ entirely with only the concatenation of all enriched text fields (no graph features); \textit{Only Operational Context / Security Analysis / Semantic Meaning} augments $X_{orig}$ with one specific node-level field; \textit{All node enrichment} augments $X_{orig}$ with all three node-level fields; \textit{Only edge enrichment} augments $X_{orig}$ with the edge relationship field only; and \textit{All node + edge enrichment} augments $X_{orig}$ with all four fields (three node + one edge).